Odd Grassmannian bimodules and derived equivalences for spin symmetric groups: Application to representations of spin symmetric groups

-Assume henceforth that the ground field $\k$ is algebraically closed of odd characteristic $p = 2l+1$, and that the Cartan superdatum fixed above is of type $A_{2l}^{(2)}$, with the shortest simple root $\alpha_0$ being odd and all other simple roots being even.
+Assume henceforth that the characteristic of the ground field $\k$ is $p = 2l+1 > 2$, and that the Cartan superdatum fixed above is of type $A_{2l}^{(2)}$, with the shortest simple root $\alpha_0$ being odd and all other simple roots being even.
 We consider the cyclotomic quiver Hecke superalgebras $R^\lambda_\alpha$ for $\alpha \in Q_+$ and $\lambda := \Lambda_0$, taking the ring $\Bbbk$ to be the ground field $\k$, and all other choices made as explained in \cite[Sec.~3.1]{KLi}.
 Let $R^\lambda_\alpha \otimes C_1$ be the superalgebra tensor product of $R^\lambda_\alpha$ with the rank one Clifford superalgebra generated by an odd involution.
 Now we forget both the $\Z$- and $\Z/2$-gradings on $R^\lambda_\alpha$ and $R^\lambda_\alpha \otimes C_1$ to view them as ordinary finite-dimensional algebras.
 For such an algebra $A$, we write $A\fdmod$ for the Abelian category of finite-dimensional left $A$-modules and $D^b(A\fdmod)$ for its ordinary bounded derived category.

-In view of \cite[Lem.~3.1.39]{KLi}, the following proves \cite[Conj.~2]{KLi}.
+In view of \cite[Lem.~3.1.39]{KLi}, the following proves \cite[Conj.~1.3.1]{KLi}.

 \begin{theorem} Suppose that $\alpha, \beta \in Q^+$ are such that $\alpha-\lambda$ and $\beta - \lambda$ are weights of $V(-\lambda)$ in the same $W$-orbit.
 The categories $D^b\big(R^\lambda_\alpha\fdmod\big)$ and $D^b\big(R^\lambda_\beta\fdmod\big)$ are equivalent as are $D^b\big(R^\lambda_\alpha\otimes C_1\fdmod\big)$ and $D^b\big(R^\lambda_\beta\otimes C_1 \fdmod\big)$. \end{theorem}